Rishi-Raj-Kushwaha/Rishi-Raj-Kushwaha/README.md

 Over time, I’ve worked as a Front-End Developer at Graphix Media, where I gained hands-on experience in creating responsive layouts, integrating APIs, debugging workflows, and collaborating with cross-functional teams.
 Each project strengthened my ability to transform ideas into structured, scalable, and visually consistent interfaces.

-What I bring to the table:
-• Strong UI development using HTML5, CSS3, JavaScript (ES6+)
-• Experience with React.js, Bootstrap, Tailwind CSS
-• Skilled in responsive design, DOM manipulation, API integration
-• Ability to convert Figma/PSD designs into pixel-perfect pages
-• Familiar with Git, GitHub, and collaborative development practices
-• Interest in AI-driven interfaces and modern web solutions

-Beyond work, I constantly explore new tools and frameworks, refine my understanding of clean code principles, and develop personal projects—including Zenbot, an AI-powered web assistant, and Lazarev, an animation-rich GSAP-based interface.

-I’m driven by growth, discipline, and the belief that great products are built through continuous learning and thoughtful execution.
-Open to opportunities that challenge my skills and push me to create meaningful digital experiences.

----

 ## 🌐 Socials: